t4t5/podpower/README.md

 This Rust implementation:
 - ✅ Does one thing: outputs battery status
-- ✅ Plain text output (scriptable)
+- ✅ JSON output (composable with jq and other Unix tools)
 - ✅ Single compiled binary (no runtime dependencies)
 - ✅ Fast (~3 second scan time)